wh153/IDS705FinalProject/README.md

 In order to run and replicate our project, run IDS705FinalNotebook.ipynb.
 We recommend using an environment with GPU, either using a local GPU or GoogleColab/AmazonCloud9.

-To install all dependencies, run pip install -r requirements.txt.
+To install all dependencies, run `pip install -r requirements.txt`.

 Prior to running the code please add your own Kaggle.json file to the same folder as the ipynb file.
 The kaggle.json file can be obtained from the kaggle website.
 Refer to https://www.kaggle.com/docs/api under the Authentication section for more info on how to get the kaggle.json file.